-7.3.4.3.
-Logical channel number zero
+7.3.4.2 Logical channel number zero

-Services associated to logical channel number 0 should be disregarded as part of the process below (irrespective of the value of the visible\service\flag).
+Services associated to logical channel number 0 SHALL be disregarded as part of the process below (irrespective of the value of the visible\service\flag).
 These services are not intended to be presented as part of the viewer's service list.
 These services are not intended to be selectable by viewers.

-7.3.4.4.
-Invisible services
+7.3.4.3 Invisible services

-- Receivers shall support a "default" mode in which they will not show services marked "invisible" in their user service list or selectable in normal P+/P browsing. - The receiver shall ignore the presence of "invisible" services when (re-) allocating services to service numbers requested by "invisible" services. - Receivers shall support a mode (for example as a service mode or as an installation option) in which it will allow direct selection of all services (irrespective of being marked invisible) by the user.
-This mode may display all services also as part of the Service List in this mode.

-- It is a manufacturer option to combine the two modes mentioned above, by allowing direct selection of "invisible" services while not showing them as part of the Master User List. - Usually, "invisible" services should not be allocated a Logical Channel Number, and thus should be positioned in the Overflow Range.
+- Receivers SHALL support a "default" mode in which they will not show services marked "invisible" in their user service list or selectable in normal P+/P browsing. - The receiver SHALL ignore the presence of "invisible" services when (re-) allocating services to service numbers requested by "invisible" services. - Receivers SHALL support a mode (for example as a service mode or as an installation option) in which it will allow direct selection of all services (irrespective of being marked invisible) by the user.
+This mode may display all services also as part of the Service List in this mode. - It is a manufacturer option to combine the two modes mentioned above, by allowing direct selection of "invisible" services while not showing them as part of the Master User List.

-7.3.4.5.
-Service List management
+7.3.4.4 Service List management

-7.3.4.5.1 First initialisation
+7.3.4.4.1 First initialisation

 When a receiver is first initialised or reinitialised (e.g. because the user applied for a factory reset), it is expected that a user will be present in front of the receiver.
-However, it shall also be possible to have a fully automatic procedure.
-This means that, at any point where a user interaction is requested, there shall be a time-out and an automatic selection procedure.
+However, it SHOULD also be possible to have a fully automatic procedure.
+This means that, at any point where a user interaction is requested, there MAY be a time-out and an automatic selection procedure.

-The receiver shall perform in accordance with the following rules:
+The receiver SHALL perform in accordance with the following rules:

-a) It should give the user the possibility to choose between automatic (LCN-driven) and manual (based on discovery) service numbering (see above).

-b) If automatic service numbering has been selected the receiver shall attempt to allocate in the Service List each service with associated LCN(s) to the service number(s) equal to the LCN(s) requested for that service.
-This rule implies that if there is only one service with a particular logical\channel\number request, it shall be allocated to that service number.
+- a) It SHOULD give the user the possibility to choose between automatic (LCN-driven) and manual (based on discovery) service numbering (see above). - b) If automatic service numbering has been selected the receiver SHALL allocate in the Service List each service with associated LCN(s) to the service number(s) equal to the LCN(s) requested for that service. - c) If a service does not have an associated logical\channel\number, it SHALL be allocated an available number in the 1000+ range.